Rockies vs. Cardinals Player Props Betting Odds

-Player prop bet odds for Nolan Arenado, Ryan McMahon and others are listed when the St. Louis Cardinals host the Colorado Rockies at Busch Stadium on Saturday at 7:15 PM ET.
+The St. Louis Cardinals host the Colorado Rockies at Busch Stadium on Sunday at 2:15 PM ET.
+Those looking to place a player prop bet can find odds for Nolan Arenado and others in this contest.

 Bet on this matchup or its props with BetMGM!